 This program will give a brief history of the different handicrafts throughout the Pacific and the western world.
 Different materials and mediums will be utilized to inspire their creativity and imagination for arts and crafts.

-For more information, please contact 735-2040/44/45/46.
-Please note that enrollment in the 4H programs is based on a first-come first-served basis.
+Please note that enrollment in the 4-H programs is on a first-come-first-served basis.
 Fees are payable to “UOG 4-H Program” by cash or check ONLY and are non-refundable.
-Please register at the Agriculture and Life Sciences building on the UOG Campus, Room 111 (1st floor) 4H Office.
+Please register by downloading the document below or visit us at the UOG Agriculture and Life Sciences Building, Room 111 (1st floor) 4-H Office.

 All participants are required to wear a face mask and follow the CDC, Public Health and 4-H Safety Guidelines.